 LMs, including LLMs and VLMs have shown great potential in various applications, including scenario generation.
 They can generate text-based descriptions of scenarios, which can then be transformed into visual or simulation-based representations.
 LEADE~\citep{tian2024llm} introduces an LMM-enhanced approach to automatically generate safety-critical test scenarios from non-accident traffic videos, enabling efficient discovery of novel autonomous driving system violations through semantic-preserving dual-layer optimization.
 SeGPT~\citep{10423819} leverages ChatGPT to generate diverse and challenging driving scenarios for intelligent vehicles.

-Meanwhile, these approaches only generate scenarios in the form of trajectories or 2D scenarios, which are not suitable for generating complex scenarios with multiple vehicles and interactions, and the testing for end-to-end autonomous driving models~\citep{xiao2020multimodal, chib2023recent}.
+Meanwhile, existing approaches are often constrained to generating 2D trajectories, which are not suitable for generating complex scenarios with multiple vehicles and interactions, and the testing for end-to-end autonomous driving models~\citep{xiao2020multimodal, chib2023recent}.
 Recently, researchers have started generating 3D scenarios by combining LLMs with 3D simulation tools such as CARLA.
-For example, ChatScene,~\citep{zhang2024chatscene} designed an LLM-based agent that generates safety-critical driving scenarios by converting natural language descriptions into executable CARLA simulations via Scenic code retrieval.
+For example, ChatScene~\citep{zhang2024chatscene}, designed an LLM-based agent that generates safety-critical driving scenarios by converting natural language descriptions into executable CARLA simulations via Scenic code retrieval.
 CTG++~\citep{zhong2023language} utilizes a language-guided traffic simulation model that uses scene-level diffusion and LLMs to generate realistic and query-compliant traffic scenarios.
 ML-SceGen~\citep{xiao2025ml} leverages a three-stage framework combining LLMs and Answer Set Programming (ASP) solvers to generate controllable, comprehensive, and safety-critical traffic scenarios for autonomous vehicle testing.
 However, these existing scenario generation approaches often rely on retrieval-based methods to construct static traffic environments, which fail to accurately replicate real-world accident dynamics.
 The generated static scenes frequently suffer from road network mismatches, fragmented lane connections, and unrealistic topological relationships between road elements~\citep{lu2024multimodal}.

-To address these limitations, our work directly generates road network files from Multi-modal accident reports, ensuring higher fidelity to real crash scenarios.
+To address these limitations, our work directly generates road network files from multimodal accident reports, ensuring higher fidelity to real crash scenarios.
 Furthermore, we introduce CAD~\citep{shi2024trusting} to enhance the VLM's adherence to spatial and physical constraints during generation, mitigating hallucination in scenario generation.
 This approach enables more accurate reconstruction of both road geometries, weather conditions, and agent dynamics, effectively bridging the gap between synthetic scenarios and real-world accident conditions while maintaining the procedural diversity required for comprehensive AV testing.